rogue707Dev/django-gdaps/docs/usage.rst

 class, like some other plugin systems do.
 This would mean that implementations won't be as flexible as I wanted them.
 When just using a decorator, you can easily use ANY, even your already existing, class and just ducktype-implement the methods the Interface demands.
-If you forget to implement a method, GDAPS will complain instantly.

 Extending Django's URL patterns